Altinn/altinn-studio-docs/content/app/development/ux/pages/navigation/_index.en.md

 The Navigation Bar gives easy access to all pages in an application.

 {{%notice info%}}
-The Navigaion Bar lists all pages in the application, and is not suited for use with the tracks feature.
+The Navigation Bar lists all pages in the application, and is not suited for use with the tracks feature.
 {{%/notice%}}

 ![Navigation Bar desktop](navigationbar-desktop.png "Navigation Bar desktop")